 Richard J. Powell, John Spencer Bassett Distinguished Professor of Art and Art History, Duke University

-All reimagined galleries will be on view and celebrated with a slate of events starting in October 2022, that will also commemorate the 25th anniversary of the Joseph M. Bryan, Jr., Theater in the Ann and Jim Goodnight Museum Park.
+All reimagined galleries will be on view and celebrated with a slate of events on October 8 and 9, 2022.

 The Museum will also present exhibitions featuring contemporary Latin American and African American art from a North Carolina private collection and costumes and videos on African masquerade in North Carolina that relate to masquerade works in the NCMA’s African collection.